starknet-io/starknet.js/www/docs/guides/interact.md

 We have seen in the previous chapter how to send a "legacy" transaction, with fees paid in ETH.
 You can also send transactions and pay the fees with the STRK token.
 It is called a V3 transaction.
-To perform a such transaction, you needs :
+To perform a such transaction, you need:

 - an account compatible with V3 transactions.
 - Some STRK tokens in this account.